 Adapting to college life during the first semester can be a challenge for many students: the pace is quicker, the expectations are higher, and as they soon discover, with more independence comes greater responsibility.
 Here are some good habits that you can encourage in your your child to help them make the most of their college experience:

 Embracing new challenges.
 Academic expectations are greater in college than in high school.
-However, many incoming students believe they will be able to achieve the same grades they received in high school while maintaining the same study habits.
-It is important to reinforce just how unrealistic this is.
 College students are expected to produce a higher quality of work and to cope with a larger volume of material that is also more challenging.
 This is what makes college such an exciting time!
-Students will discover a wide range of subjects, some of which they never even knew existed, they will expand their understanding of the world and of themselves, start to question their assumptions and have their viewpoints challenged.
-This is fundamental to the concept of higher education.
-They should leave college with new ideas and interests, enhanced curiosity about the world, a greater appreciation of diversity and a more developed sense of who they are.
+Students will discover a wide range of subjects, expand their understanding of the world and of themselves, start to question their assumptions and have their viewpoints challenged.
+All this is fundamental to the concept of higher education.
+Students should leave college with new ideas and interests, enhanced curiosity about the world, a greater appreciation of diversity and a more developed sense of who they are.

 Managing time effectively.
 Students typically take 6-8 courses per semester and most are between 3 and 5 hours per week.
 Students are advised to study, prepare for class and work on assignments for about as many hours outside of class as they spend in class.
 In other words, being a college student is equivalent to having a full-time job, so good time-management is key.
 Most students will have breaks in their class schedule, which range from 30 minutes to several hours.
 Significant breaks during the school day are a perfect time to study, instead of waiting until they get home.
 There are several places to study on campus, including the Library and various dedicated quiet study rooms.